fmarier/browserid-tools/README.md

 This is a collection of tools related to [BrowserID](https://browserid.org).

+# check-domain.py

+To check whether a domain is a primary or secondary authority for BrowserID based on the well-known file it needs to publish.

+    ./check-domain.py eyedee.me

+# display-identities.py

+To view the details of identities stored in your browser's [local storage](https://developer.mozilla.org/en/DOM/Storage):

+    ./display-identities.py < localstorage.txt

 # get_assertion.html

 This is a simple webpage used to request an assertion from browserid.org.